 - Non-verbal signs from the nursing home resident that something is wrong, such as:

 - Unusual behavior, like sucking, biting, rocking, etc.

 - Humiliating, insulting, frightening, threatening or ignoring behavior towards family and friends

 - Desire to be isolated from other people

 These lists are no more than starting points.
 When it comes to abuse, if you feel something may be wrong, it probably is.
-If you believe that a loved one may be the victim of nursing home neglect or elder abuse in Western Iowa or Nebraska, you should take action quickly and contact us at 402-934-5500 to set up a free consultation with Carlson & Burnett attorney, Rich Hitz.
-Rich frequently addresses audiences in Nebraska and Iowa on nursing home abuse and neglect issues and has led and organized educational seminars for other lawyers in an effort to increase professional awareness and understanding of these issues.
+If you believe that a loved one may be the victim of nursing home neglect or elder abuse in Western Iowa or Nebraska, you should take action quickly and contact us at (402) 810-8611 or contact us online to schedule a free consultation.

 Retrieved from: "Nursing Home Abuse and Neglect" by Marya Sieminski, 8/28/2007